DiscoverAtlanta.com homepage

 Pan de Muerto is a key element of an altar during Day of the Dead festivities.

 When the passageway between the living and dead opens, Plaza Las Americas hosts a cultural celebration to become the portal for souls to commune with their loved ones.
 Throughout the four days, attendees can celebrate and remember the lives of those who have passed.
 The festivities include a light show and video experience that transports you into the colorful land of the dead.
 Displays of larger-than-life skulls will make the perfect picture opportunity while activities like the Calaveras Literarias Workshop (poetry writing workshop) offer a chance to explore the culture of the Day of the Dead celebration in the most authentic way.
-Check out the schedule for all the different offerings and events each day.

-Where: Plaza Las Americas, 733 Pleasant Hill Road.
-Lilburn
+Where: Plaza Las Americas, 733 Pleasant Hill Road, Lilburn

 Vivan los Muertos

 Casi Cielo invites you to dine with the afterlife.
 Dress up, get your face painted and join the big celebration.
 Reservations are highly encouraged for the Día de los Muertos celebration in Sandy Springs.
-The evening will include a live DJ, Mexican street food, and lots of specialty cocktails crafted just for the occasion.
+The evening will include a live DJ, Mexican street food and lots of specialty cocktails crafted just for the occasion.

-Where: Casi Cielo, 6125 Roswell Rd.
-Ste.
-200
+Where: Casi Cielo, 6125 Roswell Road

 Celebrate Día de Muertos throughout Atlanta.
 Check out our calendar of events and stay up to date on opportunities to live and learn the traditions.